Skip to main content

 " Survi, I have no children, so Pratap is like my own."

 " I know Mausi.
-He says he is closer to you than Maa sa also."
+He says he is closer to you than Maasa also."
 Saying this, Survi did the unusual.
 She hugged Dheer.
 Dheer was a little taken aback and smiled.
-No way does Ajabdeh Remember!
+No way does Ajabdeh remember!

 As he took her hand for the Pheras and flowers rained upon them, Survi had tears in her eyes.
 She could hear the happy souls of Chittor bless them.
 She could see the faces of all the people she had loved and lost in time.
 Raoji, Rawatji, Patta, Balwant, Ratan, and all the people she called family in Chittor.
-She was glad that Jaivanta and Hansa smiled at them happy.
+She was glad that Jaivanta and Hansa smiled at them happily.
 They might not have known or remembered anything, but their mere presence made her feel safe.
 He understood her thought as he stared at her twinkling eyes during Jaimala and smiled reassuringly.
-Pratap also felt as if the souls of everyone who was Killed by the Mughals wanted Dheer Bai to suffer.
+Pratap also felt as if the souls of everyone who was killed by the Mughals wanted Dheer Bai to suffer.
 He filled her hairline with the sindoor as Dheer watched her worst dream come true with a helpless smile.
 Pratap smiled at his Ajabdeh and made a promise to himself.
 I won't let you go, I will make you happy, this time.

-As the place emptied out Pratap got up and took Survi's hand.
+As the place emptied out, Pratap got up and took Survi's hand.

-“ One moment Mausi, I forgot something important.”
+“ One moment, Mausi, I forgot something important.”
 He smiled.

 “ Sure, take your time.”
 She smiled back.